 The Government of India provides various fiscal incentives [Amended Technology Upgradation Fund Scheme (TUFFS), Scheme for Integrated Textile Parks (SITP), Rebate of State and Central Taxes and Levies (RoSCTL), etc.] to companies operating in the textile value chain.
 These incentives constitute a major portion of the profitability margins of the companies and are looked at closely.
 In addition to that, in order to promote investment, certain State governments also provide fiscal incentives in the form of capital or interest subsidy to players setting up new textile units or undertaking modernisation at their existing units.
-Reckoning high capital cost involved in the sector, such financial incentives improve the profitability, capital structure and debt coverage indicators for the eligible companies.
-Such companies are viewed positively, in relation to companies not eligible for such incentives.
+CARE analyses various incentives available to a company and the impact of the same on the profitability, capital structure and debt coverage indicators.

-Furthermore, the industry is governed by various Central and State government regulations.
+Furthermore, the industry is governed by various central and gtate government regulations.
 The Government of India decides the MSP of cotton every year.
 Fragmented and competitive nature of the industry and competition with the manmade yarn fibre/ yarn (where prices are governed by crude oil prices) limits the ability of cotton spinning companies to completely pass on any major increase in the prices of raw cotton to their customers and can hence affect their profitability margins.

-Textile companies also face the risk of removal or lowering of various incentives given by the State and Central Governments.
+Textile companies also face the risk of removal or lowering of various incentives given by the state and central governments.